Best Debt Consolidation Loans for ALL Credit Types

 Upgrade is another good provider for those with credit scores on the lower end of average; the minimum credit score needed is 620.
 You’ll also need a minimum monthly cash flow of $800.

 You can receive a loan from $1,000 to $50,000 with an APR of 7.99% to 35.97% at a term of either three or five years.
 There’s a late fee of $10 if you miss a payment and an origination between 2.9% and 8%.

 Signing up for a loan with Upgrade will give you access credit-building and credit health tools, which is a major perk, and you can receive funds within a day after getting approved.

-Loans from Upgrade aren’t available to people from these states: Colorado, Iowa, Maryland, Vermont, and West Virginia.
+Loans from Upgrade aren’t available to people from these states: Iowa, Vermont, and West Virginia.

 Best Egg has an A+ rating from the Better Business Bureau and was named the #1 Personal Loan provider by Best Company.
 It’s a good all-round choice for people with a fair credit score.